 Contrary to popular belief, forgetting to go to the dentist, brush or floss regularly or take care of your teeth doesn’t just affect your mouth.
 While you do suffer from more decay and infections and a higher risk of gum disease, your entire body can also suffer.

-New research is continually showing a strong connection between your oral health habits and your body’s overall health.
-If you see your dentist regularly and keep a consistent and regular brushing schedule, you may be able to prevent or reduce the risk of severe health issues such as strokes, heart attacks, and even premature labour if you’re pregnant.
+New research continually shows a strong connection between your oral health habits and your body’s overall health.
+Suppose you see your dentist regularly and keep a consistent and regular brushing schedule.
+In that case, you may be able to prevent or reduce the risk of severe health issues such as strokes, heart attacks, and even premature labor if you’re pregnant.
 If you have diabetes, poor oral health can even spell complications.
-Believe it or not, a swab of your saliva can tell doctors and dentists a lot of about your overall health.
+Believe it or not, a saliva swab can tell doctors and dentists like Dental O So Gentle much about your overall health.

 How Your Oral Health Affects Your Overall Health